-Timothy and I got matching tattoos of a buck and a doe in a heart—him on the back of his neck, and me, buried deep in the flesh of my hip.
+Timothy and I got matching tattoos of a buck and a doe in a heart—him on the back of his neck, and me across the flesh of my hip.
 He didn’t want to, but I insisted, since it was our anniversary.
-He moaned and complained the whole time.

 I examined the red skin peeking over the lip of my jeans.
 “It looks nice.”

-He grunted and rubbed his skin.
-“For fifty bucks a pop, it better be.”
+He grunted and rubbed the bandages on his skin.
+“For a couple hundred bucks, it better be.”
 He pressed his frontside into my back, affording me a few moments of intimacy.
 His mouth found my ear, flanking my face in the scent of his pearberry shampoo.

 I giggled.
 “People are watching.”